 Enabling Arabic Language Support on the Mac

-Now when you go to the upper right corner of your screen you should see a little flag icon (in my case U.S. for American English).
-Click that icon and you will see a drop down menu for you to select Arabic (and whatever other input languages you need).
+Now you’re all set.
+When you go to the upper right corner of your screen you should see a little flag icon (in my case U.S. for American English).
+Click that icon and you will see a drop-down menu for you to select Arabic (or whatever other input languages you need).

 If you are going to be doing extensive Arabic word processing and your computer doesn’t have an Arabic-style keyboard, you will want to consider buying some Mac Arabic keyboard stickers, so you can see which key goes with which letter and type quickly.

-If you just need to do minor edits or type the occasional email, you can use the text-input function at Yamli.com.
+If you just need to do minor edits or write the occasional email, you can use the text-input function at Yamli.com or the QWERTY keyboard layout which is fairly intuitive.

-You can also use the on-screen keyboard to click letters with your mouse; just select the “Show Keyboard Viewer” option in the image above and hunt and peck away.
+Another option for inputting text is the on-screen keyboard to click letters with your mouse; just select the “Open Keyboard Preferences” option in the image above and hunt and peck away.

-Using Microsoft Word for Mac To Edit Existing Documents
+Using Microsoft Word for Mac To View Existing Documents

 If you are trying to work with an Arabic language Word doc that someone has sent you, one of two things are going to happen when you open the file on your Mac: